-Change will also require that we participate, or actively engage in what is happening around us and in us.
+Change will also require that we participate, or actively engage, in what is happening around us and in us.
 This is when we must choose to show up and be fully present.
-Oh, how often I would like to bury my head in the sand, just like an ostrich with a feathered bottom sticking straight up in the air!
+Oh, how often I would like to bury my head in the sand, just like an ostrich with its feathered bottom sticking straight up in the air!
 But coping mechanisms that keep us in a state of denial will get us nowhere.

 This is the part of change that begs us to step out of our boat, like Peter on the water.
 It’s risky and vulnerable.
 It takes courage and faith.
 And it will take active participation on our part; it will take committed engagement.

 At times, we all have to ask ourselves what we can do to participate in the new season that is before us.
 Showing up even when we don’t want to, even when it feels risky, even though we’re shaking in our boots, is courageous.
 And your courage is an ingredient that will help changes come and settle in better than you could imagine.